 If I Have Paid The Ticket Already, Is It Too Late To Hire You?

 Once you have paid the ticket, we would have to file a Motion To Open, in order to work to get a reduction for the violation and points.
-Its not a simple matter though it certainly can be done though there are no guarantees, its up to the judge whether or not the ticket can be re-opened.
+It’s not a simple matter though it certainly can be done though there are no guarantees, it up to the judge whether or not the ticket can be re-opened.
 Once brought before the court, It is up to the judge and court whether or not they would be willing to give a reduction.
 That being said, the time to hire a lawyer to fight a ticket is before you pay the ticket, to keep the ticket off your record, NOT after it is already showing up!
 If a driver receives a Super Speeder notification letter and then must pay an extra $200 fine, often they will reach out to us at that time.
-Once the super speeder letter has been sent to you by the Georgia DDS, is too late to get the Super Speeder to “disappear” as its already been issued.
+Once the super speeder letter has been sent to you by the Georgia DDS, is too late to get the Super Speeder to “disappear” as it’s already been issued.

 How Long Do Points Stay On My Driving Record?

 How Many Points Will I Get For a GA Moving Traffic Violation?

 Please visit our Georgia Traffic Codes, Violations and points post for more information.
 This list includes the majority of violations but may be missing your particular violations, please call our office if you need help finding a violation and the associated points.